aweijnitz/mildly-interesting.info/source/_posts/2013-12-29-gitlab-in-a-box.markdown

 # Profit!
 ```

-Once the box has started, point a browser to and start using the system: [http://localhost:8080](http://localhost:8080)
+Once the box has started, point a browser to localhost and start using the system: [http://localhost:8080](http://localhost:8080)
 _(see login info below)_

 ### Logins